belzecue/Terrain3D_wiki/Contributing.md

 * Private variables/functions prefaced with `_`
 * Private/public/protected explicit and grouped together
 * Functions in h and cpp files in same order
+* One line setters/getters can go in the header file
 * All code passed through clang-format.
 See below.

 ### clang-format